-Thank you for your interest in Asheville Academy a therapeutic boarding school for girls ages 10 – 14.
-Asheville Academy is a uniquely designed school for young girls who are struggling with life’s demands.
+Thank you for your interest in Asheville Academy a therapeutic boarding school for students ages 10 – 14.
+Asheville Academy is a uniquely designed school for young kids who are struggling with life’s demands.
 This is a special and often challenging time in a young girl’s life with physical and emotional changes.

 Middle school is a challenge in the best of times as expectations change and become more sophisticated: